-Thanks to a fast and efficient public transport system, most expats find Rotterdam's metro, train, buses, ferries and trams to be more than adequate for fulfilling their day-to-day needs, with cycling filling in any gaps.
-For this reason, it isn't necessary to own a car and most expats find that it's not worth the trouble (and extra expense) especially when there are so many good alternatives available.
+Most expats find Rotterdam's transport system efficient and affordable, while cycling is also popular.
+It therefore isn't necessary to own a car and most expats find that it's not worth the trouble (and extra expense) especially when there are so many good alternatives available.

 Public transport in Rotterdam

 Rotterdam has a well-integrated public transport system consisting of buses, trams and the metro.
 All public transport in the city is operated and coordinated by RET (Rotterdamse Elektrische Tram).

 Public transport in Rotterdam and throughout the Netherlands can be accessed using the OV-chipkaart.
 This smart card is loaded with credit and is used to tap in and out at the beginning and end of each journey.
 There are different types of cards available, ranging from daily to yearly subscriptions, but all should be renewed after five years.

-Though coverage is widespread, even extending beyond Rotterdam into The Hague, the metro network isn't comprehensive.
-Any gaps are generally filled in by tram routes.
+Though coverage is decent, even extending beyond Rotterdam into The Hague, the metro network isn't comprehensive.
+But gaps can generally be covered by tram routes.